dlang-tour/core/public/content/en/basics.md

 be cached.

 `const` objects can't be written to but the restriction is not as tight as with `immutable`.
-To a `const` object can't be written but this is limited to the current scope.
+To a `const` object can't be written, but if someone hold a mutable reference to it he will be able to.
 A `const` pointer can be created from an `immutable` or mutable object.

     immutable a = 10;